AjNavneet/CycleGAN_PyTorch_AnimalTranslation/readme.md

 6. **models.py:** Defines the CycleGAN model architecture.
 7. **utils.py:** Utility functions used in training.
 8. **requirements.txt:** Lists all the required libraries with their respective versions.
 Install them using `pip install -r requirements.txt`.

 ---

-## Key Concepts Explored
-1. Architecture of CycleGAN.
-2. ResNet
-3. The Cycle Loss function.
-4. The Identity and Patch GAN Loss.
-5. Reflection Padding.
-6. Instance Normalization.
-7. CycleGAN model from scratch in PyTorch.

----